World's most powerful passport for 2019 revealed

-That's the view of the Henley Passport Index, which periodically measures the access that each country's travel document affords.
+That's the view of the Henley Passport Index, which periodically measures the access each country's travel document affords.

 Japan retains its top spot as the world's most travel-friendly passport thanks to the document's access to 190 countries.